 Lamster has been recognized by the Associated Press and the Society for Features Journalism for his writing, celebrated for his “beautiful mind” by D Magazine, which has named him the best critic in Dallas three times, and lauded for his “sharp analytical eye” by the alt weekly Dallas Observer.
 He was the recipient of the David Dunnigan Media Award from the Greater Dallas Planning Council in 2014 and the Robert Decherd Award for Civic Journalism, the paper’s highest honor, from the Dallas Morning News in 2015.
 In 2019, he received the Flowers Medal from the Texas Society of Architects.

-Lamster has been a contributing editor to Architectural Review, Design Observer, and ID.
-His work appears frequently in national publications and magazines, including the New York Times, the Los Angeles Times, and the Wall Street Journal.
+Lamster has been a contributing editor to Architectural Review, Design Observer, and ID and writes often for Architect, Architectural Record, and Metropolis, among other design titles.
+His work has appeared frequently in national publications and magazines, including the New York Times, the Los Angeles Times, and the Wall Street Journal.
 Recent articles can be found here.

-The research materials collected in the production of Spalding’s World Tour have been acquired by the National Baseball Hall of Fame, and are accesible to the public there as the Mark Lamster Papers.
-Lamster is on the editorial board of “Base Ball,” an academic journal devoted to the game’s early history.
-In 2003, he co-founded the baseball blog YFSF.
+The research materials for his book Spalding’s World Tour have been acquired by the National Baseball Hall of Fame, and are accesible to the public there as the Mark Lamster Papers.